kohdesmond/HexColorHelper/README.md

 HexColorHelper
 ==============

-Helper to return back color based on HEX value and alpha value
+a swift helper to return back color based on HEX value and alpha value

 ## Usage